JFF1594032292/eQTac/README.md

 from eQTac.eQTac_permutation import eQTac_permutation
 from eQTac.control_FDR import control_FDR
 ```
 These functions can be used to construct the whole pipeline.
-The Part-All-eQTac_pipeline.py file used this
+### Recomend
+We recomend to use the **pipeline-level** pattern at first to make sure that all input formats are valid.
+Then use the **part-level** pattern to debug parameters. (e.g. training a best performance model).
+The first step is the most time-consuming step, we recomended to use the part-level pattern to save the SVM model `xxx.svmmodel.3_10_6_0.01.model.txt`.
+If you are familiar with this pipeline, you can directly use the `function-level` pattern to construct your own pipeline.
 ## Notes
+1. The test results is very volatile, because of the samll size of test dataset (only ~6MB length of sequences).
+The results will be stable with tens of thousands or more peaks used positive set.